Product Design & AI

 Intro

-At its most simple, product design is the understsanding of a problem and the context the problem lives in, expressed through a UI.
+At its most simple, product design is the understanding of a problem and the context the problem lives in, expressed through a UI.

-A design’s “goodness” is a function of the level to which the probem and its context was understood.
+A design’s “goodness” is then, a function of the level to which the problem and its context was understood.

-Context composition is problem dependent, but things like the competitive landscape a business operates in and the goals that drive them, user data and user goals, user attention type, customer acquistion methods, an existing design system, and a product’s codebase are all contextual elements shared by most problems spaces.
+Context composition is problem dependent, but things like, the competitive landscape a business operates in and the goals that drive them, user data and user goals, user attention type, customer acquisition methods, an existing design system, and a product’s codebase are all contextual elements shared by most problem spaces.

-These are (non-exhaustive) inputs to a product/eng team’s ultimate solution.
+These inputs are some of the primary drivers of a product/eng team’s ultimate solution.

-The moat for human intelligence is the ability to unify disperate information and process the composite.
-It is far from trivial to connect all points of context needed to achieve an output indistinguishable from a human, to an AI system.
+In the age of AI, the human moat is the ability to unify disparate information and process the composite.
+It is far from trivial to connect all points of context needed to achieve an output that is indistinguishable from a human, to an AI system.
+And even if you are able to offer exhaustive inputs, past a certain point, as the number of inputs increase, the reliability of the system is liable to degrade (often expressed through "hallucinations").

 Custom GPTs

-Collaboration is an essential part of product design and delivering meaningful solutions.
+Collaboration is an essential part of product design and solution delivery.

 Though not always, the value of collaboration is typically commensurate to the level of understanding participants bring to a discussion.
-A richer understanding of the context the object of discussion lives in and the things it is impacted by, will often lead to more useful outcomes.
+A richer understanding of the context the object of discussion lives in and the things it is impacted by, will often lead to better outcomes.

 I am able to realize such value through the creation and integration of custom, app-specific GPTs.